 The yin to the United Arab Emirate’s yang, the mysterious and slow-paced sultanate of Oman is “old” Arabia, harking back to the days before the distorting lens of gaudy wealth turned much of the Arabian Peninsula into glitz and glamor.
 Utterly photogenic, Oman has everything fabulous that the Arabian Peninsula has to offer: Traditional and affable Arab and Bedouin cultures… colorful carpet-filled souks teeming with spices… glittering gold markets… old Arabic and Portuguese forts… ancient Yemeni-style mud architecture… and abundant natural beauty, from rugged mountains and verdant wadis to vast expanses of sand perfect for camel safaris.
 Plus, Oman is safe!

 We’ll visit when Oman’s wonderful winter climate is at its most perfect.
 Plus, we’ll stay at some of the region’s top hotels, including a luxury desert camp amid the dunes!
 Join renowned travel journalist and National Geographic photographer Christopher P. Baker on this memorable one-of-a-kind photo tour.
-Plus, end with two days in Dubai, where we’ll be guided by one of the region’s top award-winning photographers.
+The tour ends with two days in Dubai, and the final day one of the region’s top award-winning photographers will guide us to his favorite places to photograph the contemporary architecture at sunset.
 We’ll also explore Muscat, the atmospheric capital city, with its spectacular mosque and souk, and where every building must feature a dome or arabesque window.
 Other trip highlights include:

-- Thrill to a full day sailing aboard a traditional dhow as we explore the fjord-like coast of the Musadam Peninsula
+◾ Thrill to a trip aboard a traditional dhow as we explore the fjord-like coast of the Musadam Peninsula

 Day 1 (Feb 11):